mjordan/claw_rest_ingester/README.md

 # Islandora CLAW REST Ingester

+> Note: As of July 2019, this tool has been replaced with [Islandora Workbench](https://github.com/mjordan/islandora_workbench).

 Script to ingest a batch of nodes and accompanying media (images, audio, video, and binary files) using Islandora CLAW's REST interface.

 ## Installation